Skip to main content

 notability_reasoningFree textHuman-readable explanation of the notability assignment

-All trend statistics (theil_sen_slope, mk_p_value, coefficient_of_variation) are computed over a rolling 12-week window — the current week plus 11 prior weeks.
-Entities with fewer than 8 mentions in that window return scale only — direction, confidence, stability, and notability will be null.
+The interpretation labels are computed over a rolling 12-week window: the current week plus 11 prior weeks.
+Entities with fewer than 8 mentions in that window return scale only; direction, confidence, stability, and notability will be null.
 The notability_reasoning field will contain “Insufficient data for trend analysis.”
-An entity whose first_seen date is within the last 30 days is classified as direction: "New" regardless of its underlying slope — this overrides the Rising/Stable/Declining classification until enough history accumulates. confidence is forced to Insignificant and stability is null for new entities.
+An entity whose first_seen date is within the last 30 days is classified as direction: "New" regardless of its underlying slope; this overrides the Rising/Stable/Declining classification until enough history accumulates. confidence is forced to Insignificant and stability is null for new entities.
 As a result, filtering ?direction=Rising will not surface genuine breakouts younger than 30 days; use ?direction=New to find recent arrivals.

 {